ahmetb/kubernetes-network-policy-recipes/05-allow-traffic-from-all-namespaces.md

-# ALLOW all traffic from all namespaces
+# ALLOW all traffic to an application from all namespaces

 This NetworkPolicy will allow traffic from all pods in all namespaces to a particular application.